 When you have activated the MH Magazine theme, then it will list your posts chronological by default.
 To create a magazine style front page, you will have to use the fully widgetized homepage template.
 In order to do this, you need to create a new page and select “Homepage” as template for your page.
 When you have created and published your page, then you need to set this page as your static front page in your WordPress dashboard at “Settings => Reading”.
 Once this is done, you can read a tutorial on how you can set a static front page in WordPress: Front Page

 MH Magazine theme has in total 25 locations where you can place WordPress widgets, custom widgets or add any HTML code you like.
-If you don’t know how to place widgets in WordPress, then please read this tutorial: Widgets
+To find out more about widgets in WordPress and how to use them in general, please read this tutorial: Widgets

 2.1 Remove default widgets from Header